JPLee01/pandas-project/README.md

 ##  4 Problem Statement
 ------------------------------------------------------------------------------------------------
-As part of the assignmnent the student was given a set of instruction which can be viewed [here](https://github.com/JPLee01/pandas-project/blob/master/Project%20Instructions.pdf).
-As seen, within the instrctions a problem statement was printed.
-It stated that this project will invovle an analysis of the Iris data set.
+As part of the assignment, the student was given a set of instructions which can be viewed [here](https://github.com/JPLee01/pandas-project/blob/master/Project%20Instructions.pdf).
+As seen, within the instructions a problem statement was printed.
+It stated that this project will involve an analysis of the Iris Data Set.
 Python code will be utilised for this analysis and the student will be required to give explanations of the python code.
 The problem statement also explained it was required for the project that a program(s) be created that:
-* outputs a summary of each variable to a single text file,
+* Outputs a summary of each variable to a single text file
-* saves a histogram of each variable to png files, and
+* Saves a histogram of each variable to png files
-* outputs a scatter plot of each pair of variables.
+* Outputs a scatter plot of each pair of variables

 ##  5 Previous Case Studies of the Data Set
 ------------------------------------------------------------------------------------------------
-Through an oline search it can be seen that a number of previous iterations of the analysis of the data have taken place.
+Through an online search it can be seen that a number of previous iterations of the analysis of the data have taken place.
 These include programs written in Python as well as other computing language.
-Previous iteration referenced in the sutdy of this project were the works of Venkata Sai Reddy Avuluri<sup>[3](#myfootnote3)</sup> and Oluwasogo Oluwafemi Ogundowole<sup>[4](#myfootnote4)</sup> on Medium who demonstrates the use of Pandas, Numpy, Matplotlib and Seaborn for management of the Iris Data.
-As well as Binu<sup>[5](#myfootnote5)</sup> on Kaggle who demonstrates in further detail the visualisations which can be created from the Iris Data using Seaborn and Matplotlib.
+Previous iteration referenced in the study of this project were the works of Venkata Sai Reddy Avuluri<sup>[3](#myfootnote3)</sup> and Oluwasogo Oluwafemi Ogundowole<sup>[4](#myfootnote4)</sup> on Medium, who demonstrates the use of Pandas, Numpy, Matplotlib and Seaborn for management of the Iris Data Set.
+As well as Binu<sup>[5](#myfootnote5)</sup> on Kaggle who demonstrates in further detail the visualisations which can be created from the Iris Data Set using Seaborn and Matplotlib.

 ##  6 Issues and Inconsistencies with Data Set
 ------------------------------------------------------------------------------------------------
-It should be noted that there are three inconsistencies between the data set sourced from UCI<sup>[1](#myfootnote1)</sup> and the data set presented by Fisher.<sup>[2](#myfootnote2)</sup> These three inconsistencies are as follows:
+It should be noted, that there are three inconsistencies between the data set sourced from UCI<sup>[1](#myfootnote1)</sup> and the data set presented by Fisher.<sup>[2](#myfootnote2)</sup> These three inconsistencies are as follows:
 1. 35th sample: the fourth feature is given as "0.1" where Fisher had originally given "0.2".
 2. 38th sample: the second feature is given as "3.1" where Fisher had originally given "3.6".
 3. 38th sample: the third feature is given as "1.5" where Fisher had originally given "1.4".